USD ($)

 components of cloud computing

-Cloud computing consists of several key components that work together to deliver a wide array of services over the Internet.
+We understand the working of cloud computing, but not the elements powering it.
+A Cloud architecture consists of several key components that work together to deliver a wide array of services over the Internet.
 These components include:

-A cloud deployment model refers to the framework and structure by which cloud computing services are delivered to users.
-This encompasses the deployment method (how the cloud infrastructure is set up and managed) and the service delivery method (the type of services provided).
+A cloud deployment model refers to the framework by which cloud computing services are delivered to users.
+This administers the deployment method (how the cloud infrastructure is set up and managed) and the service delivery method (the type of services provided).
 The primary cloud computing models are:

 1. Public cloud: IT is a third-party cloud computing service providing computation, storage, and networking services on demand as per their requirements to achieve their business goals